jackersson/gstreamer-python/docs/api_reference.md

 from gstreamer import GstContext, GstPipeline

 with GstContext():
-  with GstPipeline("videotestsrc num-buffers=100 ! autovideosink") as p
+  with GstPipeline("videotestsrc num-buffers=100 ! autovideosink") as p:
     while not p.is_done:
       time.sleep(1)
 ```